 “At least you’re walking okay.
 Why aren’t you at the pool?”

 I do not know what to say.
 My perpetual slouch makes it necessary to look up at him.
 All I see is arrogance in his expression.
 When I do not answer, he starts giving me a lecture on drugs.
 I cut him off.

 “You’ll never understand, Scott.
 I tried to be like you guys, but you never accepted me.”

-”What are you saying, that all that time last spring and summer when you taught me to believe in myself, it’s all a lie?”
+”What are you saying, that all that time last spring and summer when you taught me to believe in myself, it was all a lie?”

 “That’s just it, Scott.
 It’s all about you.
 You never understood me.”